 This leads to the most important recommendation...

-Even though the concept is simple, improving blood flow to an inflamed bursa in the hip can be difficult.
+Even though the concept is simple, improving blood flow to connective tissue in the hip can be difficult.
 Traditional methods require your joint to move to promote blood flow (exercise), but that same motion that promotes blood flow can at times lead to making your pain and condition worse - exacerbating your bursitis.

 Most people we deal with tell us these scenarios have happened to them many times in the past.
 Perhaps it has already happened to you.